TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 Error: git-credential-manager: uninstall script /opt/homebrew/share/gcm-core/uninstall.sh does not exist.
 ```

-* Horribly verbose but looks like it mostly worked with `git-credential-manager` going wrong at the end again
-* Let's see what homebrew thinks it's achieved
+The output is horribly verbose but it looks like it mostly worked.
+Although `git-credential-manager` goes wrong at the end again.
+Let's see what Homebrew thinks it's achieved.

 ```
 % brew outdated